Canardoux/flutter_sound/flutter_sound/doc/codec.md

 ### FFmpeg

 Actually, Flutter Sound on Web does not support FFmpeg.
-We are actually not sure if we should support it or if the code weight would be too high for a Web App.
+We are still actually not sure if we should support it or if the code weight would be too high for a Web App.

 ---------------------------------------------------------------------------------------------------------------------------------------